 - 1 tablespoon unsweetened shredded coconut

-- Place the dates, almond butter, cocoa powder, vanilla and cinnamon in your food processor bowl.
+- Place the dates, almond butter, cocoa powder, vanilla and cinnamon in your food processor.
 Process until the ingredients come together into rough dough.

 - Remove the dough from the food processor and shortly knead it with clean hands.